ArborealAudio/OmniAmp/Notes.md

 # TO-DO

-- just a quickie: change the MXR & Bass knobs to be logarithmic!
+- Change the default of the Bass knob to whatever it is at 50%

 - Working auto-gain processor, probably some distinct class whose gains are supplied by each individual processor